projectcalico/calico/docs/FAQ.md

 need for NAT.
 This flat L3 approach delivers exceptional network scalability and performance.

+A common scenario is for your container hosts to be on their own isolated layer 2 network, like a rack in your server room or an entire data center.
+Access to that network is via a router, which also is the default router for all the container hosts.

-Detailed datacenter networking recommendations are given in the main [Project Calico documentation](http://docs.projectcalico.org/en/latest/index.html).
+If this describes your infrastructure, [this guide](ExternalConnectivity.md) explains in more detail what to do.
+Otherwise, detailed datacenter networking recommendations are given in the main
+[Project Calico documentation](http://docs.projectcalico.org/en/latest/index.html).
+We'd also encourage you to [get in touch](http://www.projectcalico.org/contact/) to discuss your environment.

 ### How can I enable NAT for outgoing traffic from containers with private IP addresses?
 If you want to allow containers with private IP addresses to be able to access the